Matt Higgins (businessman): Career

 Higgins was the vice chairman of the Miami Dolphins from 2012-2021, serving as an advisor to owner Stephen M. Ross.
 Higgins helped hire Mike Tannenbaum, the Dolphins' executive vice president of football operations.
 Prior to the Dolphins, Higgins worked for the New York Jets from 2004 to 2012, serving as the executive vice president of business operations and close advisor to Jets owner Woody Johnson.
 Higgins was instrumental in helping the team build MetLife Stadium with the New York Giants, building a new training facility in Florham Park, and using Twitter, Facebook and a revamped website for fans to have better access to the team.

 Before his career with the Jets, Higgins was COO of the Lower Manhattan Development Corporation, the firm tasked with rebuilding the site of the World Trade Center.
 He also served as press secretary under Mayor Rudolph W. Giuliani, managing the global media response to the September 11 attacks in 2001 for New York City.

 Beginning in 2018, Higgins has appeared as a guest investor on the series Shark Tank.
 He was part of a five-Shark investment in the Cup Board Pro, the product of late FDNY firefighter Keith Young, whose children pitched the product after he died from 9/11-related cancer.
 The Sharks pledged to invest any profits into a charity that will benefit firefighters suffering from 9/11-related illnesses.

+In January 2023, Higgins co-founded VaynerWatt, a content production company, along with famed social media star investor Gary Vaynerchuk and television veteran Eric Wattenberg.
+VaynerWatt produces original long- and short-form content for streaming platforms and linear networks.
+VaynerWatt's production credits include The Z-Suite on Tubi, starring Lauren Graham, and The Home Team, an inside look at the New York Jets, on Amazon Prime.

+In 2024, Higgins became the first Shark to appear on both the U.S. and Dubai versions of Shark Tank.